maratai/craftery/audio_music/vst.md

 # Norrland Samples (Kontakt)
 - **Norrland Solo Trumpet.** Free and great!

+# Ocean Swift Synthesis (Kontakt)
+- **Tyrian Tine** - "...a compact, yet potent Kontakt NKS instrument for generating unique, randomized bell and chime tones.
+Its asymmetric dual-layer engine pairs a wavetable oscillator - with purposeful instability, morphing, and controlled randomization - with a sample oscillator curated from bells, kalimbas, music boxes, and other metallic oddities.
+The result ranges from crystalline fantasy tintinnabulation to gritty, bronze-like strikes and haloed sci-fi swells."

 # Orchestral Tools (SINE)
 I think it's obvious that I stan for Orchestral Tools.
 I saved for a couple *years* for Berlin Strings as my first big orchestral string VST purchase!
 Runs in SINE.